cardano-foundation/CIPs/CIP-0030/README.md

 Requests that a user sign the unsigned portions of the supplied transaction.
 The wallet should ask the user for permission, and if given, try to sign the supplied body and return a signed transaction.
 If `partialSign` is true, the wallet only tries to sign what it can.
 If `partialSign` is false and the wallet could not sign the entire transaction, `TxSignError` shall be returned with the `ProofGeneration` code.
 Likewise if the user declined in either case it shall return the `UserDeclined` code.
 Only the portions of the witness set that were signed as a result of this call are returned to encourage dApps to verify the contents returned by this endpoint while building the final transaction.

-### api.signData(addr: cbor\<address>, sigStructure: cbor\<Sig_structure>): Promise\<Bytes>
+### api.signData(addr: cbor\<address>, payload: String): Promise\<cbor\<COSE_Sign1>>

 Errors: `APIError`, `DataSignError`

-This endpoint is due to be updated/finalized soon, see [discussion in the initial PR](https://github.com/cardano-foundation/CIPs/pull/88#issuecomment-954436243).

 This endpoint utilizes the [CIP-0008 signing spec](https://github.com/cardano-foundation/CIPs/blob/master/CIP-0008/CIP-0008.md) for standardization/safety reasons.
-It allows the dApp to request the user to sign data conforming to said spec.
-The user's consent should be requested and the details of `sig_structure` shown to them in an informative way.
-The  Please refer to the CIP-0008 spec for details on how to construct the sig structure.
+It allows the dApp to request the user to sign a payload conforming to said spec.
+The user's consent should be requested and the message to sign shown to the user. `payload` is hex-encoded bytes.
+The payment key from `addr` will be used for base, enterprise and pointer addresses to determine the EdDSA25519 key used.
+The staking will will be used for reward addresses.
+This key will be used to sign the COSE-Sign1 `Sig_structure` with the following headers set:

+* `alg` (1) - must be set to EdDSA (-8)
+* `kid` (4) - must be set to the Ed25519 public key bytes used to sign the `Sig_structure`

+The payload is not hashed and no `external_aad` is used.

+If the payment key for `addr` is not a P2Pk address then `DataSignError` will be returned with code `AddressNotPK`. `ProofGeneration` shall be returned if the wallet cannot generate a signature (i.e. the wallet does not own the requested payment private key), and `UserDeclined` will be returned if the user refuses the request.
+The corresponding `COSE_Sign1` object is returned on success.

 ### api.submitTx(tx: cbor\<transaction>): Promise\<hash32>